 - Avoid hiring those with a “know-best” attitude who are unwilling to change.

-- Consider targeting specialty services requiring specialized skills that only a veteran therapist might have – especially if you’re looking for a new division or developing a niche service program.
+- Consider targeting specialty services requiring specialized skills that only a veteran therapist might have.

 - Run control in your interviews, and be clear that their experience does not grant them special privileges.